 Thailand is South East Asia’s most popular tourist destination, and it isn’t hard to see why.
 Known for its beautiful beaches, awe-inspiring temples and exciting modern cities like Bangkok, the country has something to offer everyone, no matter who they are or what they’re into.

-From the second you touch down in Thailand to the minute you leave, you are guaranteed to have many exciting adventures, meetings with friendly new people and a whole lot of fun, but because Thailand is so packed with things to do, it can be difficult to know where to start, which is why I have narrowed down the options to a few key activities you shouldn’t miss out on:
+From the second you touch down in Thailand to the minute you leave, you are guaranteed to have many exciting adventures, meetings with friendly new people and a whole lot of fun, but because Thailand is so packed with things to do, it can be difficult to know where to start, which is why I have narrowed down the options to a few key activities you shouldn’t miss out on.

-A Trip to The Grand Palace
+1. A trip to The Grand Palace

 Bangkok’s Grand Palace must be the country’s most famous tourist attraction.
 Covering 218,400 square meters, the palace, which was home to the king and government of Thailand for a century and a half, will stun you with its opulent architecture and rich history, which includes a giant wall built in 1782.

-The Damnoen Saduak Floating Market
+2. The Damnoen Saduak Floating Market

 There are a number of floating markets in Thailand, but the biggest and best is Damnoen Saduak, which hosts a huge number of boats, all carrying precious cargoes of wonderfully fresh Thai fruits and vegetables.

-Go Scuba Diving
+3. Go Scuba Diving

-As you can see at DIVE.in, there are more than 349 designated places to scuba dive in Thailand, and you won’t be disappointed by any of them.
+There are more than 349 designated places to scuba dive in Thailand, and you won’t be disappointed by any of them.
 You’ll see beautiful reefs and exotic marine life as you explore some of the clearest waters in the world.

-Undoubtedly, the best place to see elephants in Thailand is at the Mahawangchang Elephant Camp, which is about 4 hours away from Bangkok by car.
+Undoubtedly, the best place to see elephants in Thailand without ethical issues is at the Elephant Jungle Sanctuary in Chiang Mai.
 You’ll get to swim with elephants, trek with them, take selfies and generally enjoy the magnificent animals’ company.
 This is one experience that you will never forget.

-Go to the Top of Sathorn Unique Tower
+5. Go to the Top of Sathorn Unique Tower

 Bangkok’s huge abandoned skyscraper was built towards the end of the nineties, but it was never finished due to the global financial crisis that took hold at the time.
 Despite this, it has become a popular tourist attraction with endless visitors taking a trip to the 49th story for stunning views out across the city of Bangkok.